thib1984/ytdlmusic/README.md

 ### What are the compatibilities with Python, pip, youtube-dl and youtube-search-python?

-When an new version is released, it is compatible with the last Python version ine the branches 3.6 to 3.10, on the release date.
+When an new version is released, it is compatible with the last Python version ine the branches 3.6 to 33.9, on the release date.
 It's also compatible with the last versions of dependencies, on the release date.

 ### Have you tested your package?

-Before a new version of ytdlmusic is published, it is checked in an [automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/publish.yml), with the last versions of pip, youtube-dl and youtube-search-python, and also in the last versions of Python in the four branches 3.6 to 3.10.*
+Before a new version of ytdlmusic is published, it is checked in an [automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/publish.yml), with the last versions of pip, youtube-dl and youtube-search-python, and also in the last versions of Python in the three branches 3.6 to 3.9.*

-Each night, [another automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/test_published_release.yml) checks the actual package with last versions of dependencies and Pythons 3.6 to 3.10.
+Each night, [another automatic job](https://github.com/thib1984/ytdlmusic/actions/workflows/test_published_release.yml) checks the actual package with last versions of dependencies and Pythons 3.6 to 3.9.
 So if a regression appears, the author of ytdlmusic received  an automatic mail to warn it.*

 *_These tests are executed with GitHub Actions on an Ubuntu 20.04 image.
 Tests are also runned on macOS and Windows images (only very last Python version)._
 ## Thanks